A patient must be diagnosed with at least one of the following qualifying conditions to receive MMJ card

 - Determine whether the patient is pregnant and document in the patient’s medical record.

-- You must obtain voluntary, written informed consent from the patient or the patient’s legal representative /guardian for treatment with low-THC or Medical Cannabis.
+- You must obtain voluntary, written informed consent from the patient or the patient’s legal representative or guardian for treatment with low-THC or Medical Cannabis.

 THE ‘RIGHT TO TRY ACT’